 Apple's iPad 2 will be slightly smaller than the current model, be a little less curvy - think of the latest, flat-backed iPod Touch rather than the angular iPhone 4 - but don't expect it to sport either the rumoured USB port or SD card slot.
 So claims Japanese website Macotakara, citing Chinese moles.
-The big gaps seen on shots …
+The big gaps seen on …

 As in small furry things from China?

 While I welcome the addition of a front facing camera I hope they don't add a rear facing camera.
 Who in their right might would want to use something the size of an iPad to take photos with.
 It would be a complete waste and add unnecessary cost to the device.

 Think about all the people who might use an iPad on their lap, whilst in a state of undress.

 Now imagine inadvertently answering a 'facetime' call with the rear camera.

 Although a wonderful addition, I will not be surprised if they don't appear.
 Every external connection opens the possibilities for people to hack the fruity device.
 Apple already have enough problems keep their things locked down without the chance of some smart-arse getting linux to boot off a USB stick!

 Although I for one would love to see that!

 Mind you, at the price it'll no-doubt be, maybe not.

 Security is one concern.
 Apple really doesn't care about the hacker community of OS X or iOS (they have a long tradition of openly supporting tinkerers, just not those who SELL stuff). the CARRIERS have the issue with hacking, and Apple has an issue with any published exploitable security vulnerabilities, so between the two it looks like cat and mouse hacker chasing, but it;s just the way it has to be.